frogm0uth/keyboard-notes/qmk-compose-key/README.md

 <!--te-->

-## Rationale
+## Description

-The QMK Leader key requires that you type quickly after pressing it, otherwise it times out and you have to start again.
-Also, each leader entry takes quite a lot of space (about 70 bytes), which can be an issue if you have a long list of items and are short on flash space.
-Finally, Leader must be its own key, you can't combine it with e.g. Mod-Tap.

-I wanted to see if I could address these.
-I also wanted to be able to display information on the current sequence on the OLED.
+The Compose key initiates a keyboard mode in which no characters are output until one of a set of specified character sequences is typed.
+It is like the QMK Leader key, but different in these ways:

+1. There is no timeout.
+The Compose key sequence keeps waiting for you until you complete the sequence.
+Or, you can cancel it by pressing the Compose key again.
+2. The sequence completes as soon as a match is found.
+You can't have both EG and EGG sequences (for example).
+3. The sequence is defined as a tree.
+This tends to work better if you have a shallow, wide tree, whereas Leader tends to encourage completely arbitrary sequences.
+For example, with the Compose key I have sequences pc, pr, pt, pD, pd, pf.
+(The first character means "print" and the second indicates the specific symbol: copyright, registered, trademark, double dagger, dagger, and degrees.)
+With Leader, I have cp, reg, tm, ddag, dag, and deg.
+(I suspect that the Compose key method works better for a large number of sequences as it effectively groups them into categories.)

+Compose key is more efficient in terms of Firmware space if you have more than a few sequences.
+See the Firmeware size section below.

 ***This is a very preliminary implementation.***

-## Differences to Leader

-1. There is no timeout.
-You can cancel the sequence by pressing the Compose key again.
-2. The output code is emitted as soon as the sequence matches.
-Therefore, you can't have both EG and EGG input sequences (for example).
-3. You need to define the sequence as a tree.
-See compose_tree.c for an example.

 ## LIMITATIONS/TODO